- Food is likely one of the biggest expenses in your budget.

 3. Look past the sales price

-Look beyond the sales sticker to check the discount percentage and consider whether it’s actually worth spending money on.
+While the sales sticker draws you in, check the product discount percentage and consider whether it’s worth spending money on.

 Many supermarkets produce a home brand version of a product, without fancy branding but for less money.